syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Tooltip.md

 ## Dynamic Tooltip

 Diagram control displays the tooltip at a dynamic position when the `SelectorHandleDisplayMode` is set as `Compact`.
-While resizing a diagram element, the tooltip is positioned relatively nearer to the resizer thumbs, and during dragging, the tooltip is positioned automatically in the nearest available viewport area around that diagram element.
+When resizing a diagram element, the tooltip is positioned closer to the resizer thumbs, and when dragging, the tooltip is positioned automatically in the nearest available viewport area around that diagram element.
 The following image illustrates how the dynamic tooltip works.

 ![Dynamic Tooltip](Interaction_images/DynamicTooltip.gif)